Eli-Rousseau/From-zero-to-software-developer/Mosh/JavaScript/React.md

 #### 8.4 Creating Nested Routes with React Router

-In React Router, you can create nested routes by using the `Outlet` component, which acts as a placeholder for rendering child components based on the current route.
+In web applications, some components, like a navigation bar, need to persist across different pages while other components dynamically change based on the route.
+React Router’s nested routes are an ideal solution for such cases.
+In React Router, you can create this structure by using the `Outlet` component, which acts as a placeholder for rendering child components based on the current route.
 Nested routing allows you to organize related routes under a parent route, creating a hierarchical structure.
 The `Outlet` component is crucial for nested routing.
 It acts as a placeholder where the child routes will be rendered dynamically based on the user’s location.

 ```tsx
 const Dashboard = () => (